Surveying Engineering Accreditation

-Michigan Tech's Surveying Engineering program is currently seeking accreditation by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+Michigan Tech's Surveying Engineering program is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
 Data on annual student enrollment and degrees awarded can be viewed by clicking on the following two links: annual enrollment and degrees awarded annually.

 Program Education Objectives

 Program Educational Objectives (PEOs) describe the attributes that we aspire for our graduates to possess three to five years after graduation.
 The BS degree program in Surveying Engineering (SE) prepares graduates with the technical and managerial skills necessary to enter careers in land surveying, photogrammetry, and mapping; who are well prepared to work both in the field and in the office.

 - PEO 1: Graduates will be able to analyze and solve surveying engineering problems by applying basic principles of mathematics, science, and engineering.